LLM Providers

 Sensitivity: confidential, restricted

-→ Route to: local-ollama (no external API call)
+→ Assign preset with answer model: local-ollama (no external API call)

 Provider health monitoring